singlekeycap/public-projects/README.md

 # Public Projects by JustANobody2107
 Totally not a ~~useless~~ repo with good things maybe.
-Neko's all the way.
+Nekos all the way.

 ## What's here?